nandoflorestan/kerno/concepts.rst

 To this end, Mundi shall use the following concepts:

-**Agent**: The user (or system component) that performs an Action.
+**User**: The user (or system component) that performs an Operation.

-**Where**: This is the context of an Action -- which object(s) will the operation affect --, such as what division, what round etc.
+**Where**: This is the context of an Operation -- which object(s) will be affected --, such as what division, what round etc.

 **State**: Can be stored as a pickle.
 Preferably as JSON.

-**Manual**: A list of available Actions and Queries that the controller (the UI) can call, with an explanation of their parameters.
+**Manual**: A list of available Operations that the controller (the UI) can call, with an explanation of their parameters.

-**Query**: As seen from the controller (the UI).
+**Query**: A non-destructive Operation as seen from the controller (the UI).
   - Validates the Where (e. g. does this round belong to this division?)
-  - Verifies the Agent's authorization.
+  - Verifies the User's authorization.
   - Returns data.

+**Action**: A step in an Operation.

-**Action**: as seen from the controller (the UI).
+**Operation**: A named series of Actions, as seen from the controller (the UI).
+Some of the Actions would be:
-  - Validates the Where (e. g. does this round belong to this division?)
+  - Validate the Where (e. g. does this round belong to this division?)
-  - Verifies the Agent's authorization.
+  - Verifie the User's authorization.
-  - Validates incoming data (usually).
+  - Validate incoming data (usually).
-  - Creates a State for the Undo -- i. e. the current state.
+  - Create a State for the Undo -- i. e. the current state.
-  - Creates a State for the Do -- i. e. the future state.
+  - Create a State for the Do -- i. e. the future state.
-  - Instantiates a Command with the Where and the 2 States.
+  - Instantiate a Command with the Where and the 2 States.
   - In a transaction:
     - Executes the Do function of the Command.
     - Stores the Command in the History.

 **History**: Enables logging and undo.
 A stack of Commands with all their data.
 May have multiple storage backends.
 Might save space by making an Undo state point to a previously stored state.

 **Command**: Enables undo.
 Stored in History.
-Contains the date, the Agent, the Do function, the Where, the Undo function, the Do and Undo States, and a brief description.
+Contains the date, the User, the Do function, the Where, the Undo function, the Do and Undo States, and a brief description.
 Sometimes both functions will be the same (e. g. just a setter), but other times they will need to be different functions.

 In the future, we might also have:

-**Operation**: A composite Command, or a named sequence of Commands.
-The History needs to support storage of Commands and Operations.
-Not sure how an Action instantiates an Operation.
+**Order**: A composite Command, or a named sequence of Commands.
+The History needs to support storage of Commands and Orders.
+Not sure how an Action instantiates an Order.

 **Impact**: We can allow the execution of Undos out of order, as long as we know their Impact.
 For instance, the Command "Rename a division" impacts other commands of the same name, but does not impact an "Add round to division" command.